Ren-Logronio/water-monitoring-system/README.md

 - **PHP:** The primary language for server-side logic and database framework
 - **React:** Static build of Vite React that is served alongside the PHP backend

-> It can be considered that React isn't really part of the stack because of the [system's structure](#Structure)

 ### Structure
 The whole application shall be hosted on a single server that serves both the Vite React static build files and the PHP endpoints.